mattermost/docs/source/overview/implementation_plan.rst

 If the training will be provided by State staff, provide the course name(s) and an outline of the content of each course.
 Identify the resources, support materials, and proposed instructors required to teach the course(s).

-3.3      Performance Monitoring (E20)
+4.3      Performance Monitoring (E20)
 .........................................

-This section describes the performance monitoring tool and techniques and how it will be used to help decide if the implementation is successful.
+This section describes the performance monitoring tool and techniques and how it will be used to help decide if the implementation is successful: https://docs.mattermost.com/deployment/metrics.html

-3.4      Configuration Management Interface .........................................
+4.4      Configuration Management Interface .........................................

 This section describes the interactions required with the Configuration Management (CM) representative on CM-related issues, such as when software listings will be distributed, and how to confirm that libraries have been moved from the development to the production environment.